 - Place the apparatus on firm-level support having a height of 1 meter approximately.

 - Fill concrete in the box through the funnel provided at the top of the box until it covers the topmost obstacles at the far end of the box.

 - Then measure the height of the concrete at both ends so that the volume of concrete-filled can be calculated.

 - Compare the net volume of concrete-filled with respect to the volume of the box up to the top of the topmost obstacles, which gives the filling capacity of SCC.

 Acceptance Test Criteria For Self compacting concrete:

-Typical acceptance test criteria for SCC with maximum aggregate size up to 20mm are given in below table.
+Typical acceptance test criteria for SCC with a maximum aggregate size up to 20mm are given in the below table.